We think Coffee, Cake & Coping is a must for all new Mum’s!

 Following the births of my three children – and especially after the first – I remember being asked the question “Isn’t being a mum the best thing ever?”.
 There were times when I could very quickly, and honestly agree.
 However, there were also times when I could hear myself quietly mumble “yes, it is” or loudly proclaim “I am loving it!” while silently sobbing inside.

 Simple parenting questions can sometimes be the hardest to answer, especially when the reality of motherhood doesn’t compare to what you imagined it would be.
-Why was I finding it so difficult telling people the truth?
+Why was I finding it so difficult to tell people the truth?
 And I was finding it hard.
 I wasn’t getting any sleep, my nipples hurt and at times I really wasn’t enjoying being a mum.

 And so the initial seeds of an idea started to grow.
 We wanted to create a group where the mother was the centre of attention, not the baby.
 Somewhere she could be celebrated and nurtured.
 Where she could ask questions, have a little moan, even cry if she wanted.
 As well as laugh and rejoice over all the things that were happening in her life – big and small.
 Somewhere mothers could speak honestly – without fear of people telling them what they were doing was wrong.
 Where they could meet new friends to share the ups and downs, a hot drink and some cake with.
 A safe space they could come once a week, just as they are and certainly without the pressure of putting on make-up or washing their hair.